aqjune/hol-light-materials/Debugging.md

 This is because function arguments are always eagerly evaluated in OCaml.
 So, messages will have been already printed before the `prove` function is invoked.

-In this case, `Printf.printf` must be wrapped inside a function which will run when `prove` is eventually started.
-Or, `...
-ORELSE FAIL_TAC "message"` can be used instead.
-This will be explained in the later section of this document.

-## 2. Printing terms, types and theorems
+## 3. Printing terms, types and theorems

 There are `string_of_*` functions that convert a HOL Light object into OCaml string:
 `string_of_term`, `string_of_type` and `string_of_thm`.